Today’s post was brought to you by the Microsoft Education Partner Advisory Council

 Build a base: identity and single sign-on

 To create or refresh the foundation of your learning environment, start with a file management system that integrates with secure identity management.
-This lets you control access privileges quickly and connect applications.
+This lets you quickly control access privileges and connect applications.

 Dynamic user account and group provisioning and management is central to automating the most common IT tasks around user registration and login.
-Consider the importance of solution features such as self-service account management (e.g., password reset), parent registration, role-based access control and single-sign-on.
+Consider the value of solution features such as self-service account management (e.g., password reset), parent registration, role-based access control and single-sign-on.

 – Authors: Anderson, Cushing, and Ustav Arora., The Economic Value of Devices Operating the Windows 10 Platform for K-12 Educational Institutions.
 Framingham, MA: IDC, January 2017.

-Defending app data
+Defending data security and privacy

 “We are constantly threatened by ransomware and identity theft.
 Windows 10 allows us to make use of new tools to increase our level of security.”